Resort fee: Background

-In 1997 some resort hotels began to charge a mandatory resort fee, regardless of which facilities were actually used by a guest.
+In 1997, some resort hotels began to charge a mandatory resort fee, regardless of which facilities were used by guests.
 Advertising a room without including the resort fee in the price enables the hotel to advertise a lower room rate than the actual price of the room.

-Resort fees were previously found just in tourist locations at actual resorts but now they are common throughout the United States in exclusive resort destinations and at two star hotels in American cities.
-The fees are usually seen as a nuisance by travelers.
+Resort fees were previously found just in tourist locations at actual resorts.
+Still, they are common throughout the United States in exclusive resort destinations and at two-star hotels in American cities.
+The fees are usually seen as a nuisance and a scam by travelers.
 They also affect international tourists who are unfamiliar with the breakdown of a US hotel bill and may not speak English.

 Resort fees are most commonly charged in tourist areas, where there is collusion, with all hotels deciding to charge such fees.
 Currently, resort fees apply to almost all 62,000 rooms on the Las Vegas Strip.
-Resort fees, along with the recent introduction parking charges (neither of which are typically charged at the numerous alternative gaming locations in the United States), are believed to be a major cause of a reduction in tourism to Las Vegas.
+Resort fees, along with the recent introduction parking charges (neither of which are typically charged at the numerous alternative gaming locations in the United States), are believed to be a significant cause of a reduction in tourism to Las Vegas.

 Resort fees may also be charged by budget hotels.
-For example, the Days Inn in Miami Beach, the Super 8 in Las Vegas, two-star hotels that charge resort fees.
+For example, the Days Inn in Miami Beach and the Super 8 in Las Vegas are two-star hotels that charge resort fees.
 Econo Lodges around Orlando have begun to charge resort fees.

+The average resort fee in the United States is $42.41, about 11% of the overall cost to stay at the hotel each night.
+This is a nightly charge on top of the advertised room rate.

 New York City has seen a surge in hotel resort fees.
-In New York City the fees are often called destination fees, facility fees or amenity fees.
+In New York City, the fees are often called destination fees, facility fees or amenity fees.
 There were 15 hotels in New York City with resort fees in 2016.
 In 2018 there were 84.
-In 2020, there are over 125.
+By 2020, there were over 125.